Cycling Articles Archive

 Sadly Ridgeback inform me that for 2017 the Expedition is to be updated with Hydraulic disc brakes.
 Though lovely to use these have no place on an expedition tourer - too easy to damage, impossible to get spares or 'bodge' on tour in Europe let alone outside...

-I have long been a champion of the 26” wheel – it's stiffer, stronger, lower weight, offers lower gearing and is a world standard (see my article on 26" vs 700c wheels) – so much so that all our BB Special hire bikes run with 26” wheels.
+I have long been a champion of the 26” wheel – it's stiffer, stronger, lower weight, offers lower gearing and is a world standard (see my article on 26" vs 700c wheels) – so much so that all our BB Special hire bikes run with 26” wheels - i's what you need for loaded cycle-camping.

 Why do tyres have a tread pattern?